kolodny/tuplizer/README.md

 tuplizer
 ===

-Powerful utility functions to change the elements in tuples.
+Powerful typescript types to manipulate tuples.
 Not guaranteed to work on tuples larger than 10 elements.

 See [index.test-d.ts](index.test-d.ts) for usage